technomancy/bussard/manual.md

 `align="right"` to justify the text along the right side instead of the left.

-Second is the `"vector"` type, like this:
+Second is the two-dimensional `"vector"` type, like this:

     { type="vector", x=5, y=60, values={"sensors.dx", "sensors.dy"} }